llm-bible/llm-bible.github.io/index.md

 {% assign rawtags = rawtags | uniq | sort_natural %}
 {% for tag in rawtags %}<tag><a href="/tags.html#{{ tag }}">{{ tag }}</a></tag> {% endfor %}

-### Exploring the LLM Architecture

-With the field moving so fast it is hard to understand where to begin!
-The side panel on the right has links to advanced topics such as *Fine-Tuning*, *Prompt Engineering*, *Agents*, *Quantisation* and *LLMOps (Deployment)*.

-Before diving deep, a good first step to fully leveraging Large Language Models (LLMs) is building up a solid understanding of the underlying Transformer architecture and how it ingests text (tokenization), processes the text to build an understanding of the context (attention) and predicts the best next token (text synthesis).

-* **Tokenization Process**: Understand the method of transforming raw text into tokens, enabling the LLM to interpret and process the information.
-* **Transformer Fundamentals**: The Transformer architecture is the building block of many contemporary LLMs.
-The encoder-decoder and decoder-only variants of this architecture underpin many use-cases.
-* **Mechanics of Attention**: Explore the principles of self-attention and scaled dot-product attention, which empower the model to highlight relevant parts of the input during output generation.
-* **Text Synthesis Techniques**: Investigate various text generation methodologies, such as greedy decoding, beam search, top-k sampling, and nucleus sampling, each offering unique approaches to sequence generation.

-Some useful links:

-* [MinBPE by Andrej Karpathy](https://github.com/karpathy/minbpe): Minimal, clean code for the Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.

 ### About This Site

 This site is an experiment: a [living literature review](https://en.wikipedia.org/wiki/Living_review) that allows